-Open Captioning is provided at select performances of our Broadway productions at the Friedman Theatre.
+Open Captioning is provided at select performances of our Broadway productions at the Friedman Theatre and Off-Broadway performances at Stage I at New York City Center.
 Open Captioning is offered for those who have hearing loss and may not benefit from an assistive listening device.
 During an Open Caption performance, an electronic text display to the side of the stage shows the dialogue from the production and describes sound effects on stage in real time.
 All Open Caption performances are organized through the TAP program run by the Theatre Development Fund (TDF).
 If you are interested in attending one of these performances, please visit the Accessibility Programs page on the TDF website by CLICKING HERE for further details.

 For those who are vision impaired

 The Friedman Theatre offers limited front orchestra seating for audience members with vision impairments.
 These seats can be purchased at the box office window or by calling Telecharge.com at (212) 239-6200 or (800) 432-7250 (outside of the NY metro area).